javifm86/hugo-site/content/blog/2022-01-14-review-2021/index.en.md

 Besides, I started watching series in English with subtitles.
 I watched the 10 seasons of **Friends**, and I started **Downtown Abbey**.
 I don't know if I will be able to watch entirely without peeking the subtitles, but I will try.

+A nice tool I am using for checking my posts, emails, etc. is [LanguageTool](5).
+I got a subscription for 1 year, and I am pleased.

 ### Change in my career
 After almost 4 years working in Renta 4 bank, **I started searching for a new job**.
 I had always been working in consultancy, and this was my first opportunity in a final client.
 I never regret about my decisions, and with the information I had, it seemed a good opportunity.